milanaryal/milanaryal.github.io/_posts/2014/2014-04-07-how-to-tell-if-your-email-account-has-been-hacked.md

 #### 'Sent Items' folder getting updated on its own

 Often, some e-mail worm acts in a way that makes copies of itself and appear in the sent items folder of your e-mail.
-It is most likely to be an older version of a worm which can be removed easily, as the new–age malware normally doesn't leave behind such obvious evidences.
+It is most likely to be an older version of a worm which can be removed easily, as the new-age malware normally doesn't leave behind such obvious evidences.
 The best way to challenge this problem is to update your antivirus software and run a full scan on your PC on a regular basis.

 #### When e-mail is sent to a recipient and cannot be traced back in the sent folder on 'Webmail'